sebaswvv/QuizMaster/README.md

 TRUNCATE quizzes;

 ## TODO:
-[] - fix bug that says not all fields are filled in, but they are.
-Maby a space?
-[] - update audience and issuer to work on remote
+[] - when fetching quiz, remove _ and replace with camelCasing.
+Also do this in de client
+[] - Add public/private slider
+[] - delete an entire quiz
+[] - Update an entire quiz
 [] - Add search function to /choose page
-[] - Update an entire quiz
-[] - delete an entire quiz
 [] - Upload and display an image
+[] - change username and email
 [] - style the login modal
 [] - style register page
 [] - Show the username of the person that made a public quiz
 [] - add some information on the homepage of the website
-[] - change username and email
+[] - update audience and issuer to work on remote

 [] - implement socket.io to play a quiz